Local Hero (soundtrack)

 Local Hero is the debut soundtrack album by British singer-songwriter and guitarist Mark Knopfler, released in April 1983 by Vertigo Records internationally and by Warner Bros.
 Records in the United States.
 It contains music composed for the 1983 film Local Hero, produced by David Puttnam and both written and directed by Bill Forsyth.

 In 1984, the album received a BAFTA award nomination for Best Score for a Film.
 The final track of the album, "Going Home", is played before every home game of Newcastle United F.C.
 Knopfler re-recorded the song as a charity single for the 2014 Great North Run in his home city.

+The album is essentially instrumental, although Gerry Rafferty provided vocals for the fifth track, "The Way It Always Starts".
+Both "Going Home" and "Wild Theme" have been played as the final songs of every Dire Straits concert, "Going Home" was performed live from 1982 to 1985, as well as an Italian concert in late 1992, and "Wild Theme" was performed for the majority of the On Every Street Tour.

 Background

 Following a string of three multi-platinum albums with Dire Straits—Dire Straits (1978), Communiqué (1979), and Making Movies (1980)—Knopfler, the group's lead singer, guitarist, songwriter, and producer, began to look for new musical challenges and opportunities.
 In early 1982, his manager wrote to several film directors indicating that Knopfler was interested in writing film music.
 Producer David Puttnam responded, and after reviewing the Local Hero project, Knopfler accepted the job.
 Following the completion of Dire Straits' fourth album, Love Over Gold, recorded from 8 March to 11 June 1982, Knopfler began work on the film's music.
 He invited Gerry Rafferty to be the lead vocalist on the song, "The Way It Always Starts".
 In 2000, Rafferty invited Knopfler to provide rhythm guitar and lead fills on what would be his final studio album, Another World.